 Fathers’ rights are technically the same as mothers’ rights, according to the law.
 However, fathers sometimes face unique obstacles during custody situations.
 Consult with a Missouri family law attorney to help you understand the details.

 Missouri Fathers’ Rights Regarding Child Custody

-Due to the high rate of divorce, many have begun to explore the rights they have as fathers when it comes to family planning and raising a child.
-A father’s rights can include parenting a child, being consulted before adoption, and paternity leave from work.
-Making the right choice of a lawyer is an important aspect in ensuring decisions are made in the best interests of the child, as well as the custodial and non-custodial parent.
+Due to the high rate of divorce, many have begun to explore the rights they have as fathers when it comes to family planning, joint custody, and raising a child.
+A father’s rights can include parenting a child, being consulted before adoption, his name on the child’s birth certificate, and taking paternity leave from work to form a father-child relationship.
+Making the right choice of a lawyer is an important aspect of ensuring decisions are made in the best interests of the child, as well as the custodial and non-custodial parent.